Doctor Psycho: Pre-Crisis

 Doctor Psycho first appears as a pawn of the Duke of Deception.
-God of War, Mars, enraged that women were gaining power in Earth society and potentially threatening his ability to engulf the world in war, ordered Deception to discredit women.
-Deception called upon Doctor Psycho to set about eliminating women from the war effort.
+Mars, enraged that women were gaining power in Earth society and potentially threatening his ability to engulf the world in war, ordered Deception to discredit women.
+Deception called upon Psycho to set about eliminating women from the war effort.

-Doctor Psycho, known as Cyril Psycho was revealed in flashback to have been a medical student who was frequently humiliated by his peers.
+Doctor Psycho, known as Cyril Psycho, was revealed in flashback to have been a medical student who was frequently humiliated by his peers.
 He discovered that his fiancée Marva Jane Gray was in love with college athletic champion Ben Bradley.
-Bradley removed him as a rival for Marva's affections by stealing $125,000 worth of radium from the college lab and hunching down in disguise so that Marva would think she saw her diminutive fiancé as the culprit.
+Bradley removed him as a rival for Marva's affections by stealing $125,000 worth of radium from a college laboratory and hunching down in disguise so that Marva would think she saw her diminutive fiancé as the culprit.

 Convicted on the basis of Marva's testimony, Psycho seethed behind bars for years, planning his revenge while developing an intense hatred of all women.
 Upon his release, he tortured and killed Bradley, who falsely confessed that Marva was his willing accomplice.
 Psycho then kidnapped and tortured Marva, hypnotically compelling her to marry him, and then subjecting her to daily occult experiments.

 Learning that he could use Marva as a medium for summoning ectoplasm he could use at will to fashion and animate human forms around his own misshapen body, he created a new career for himself as an occultist and sham psychic who developed a following of millions.

 At Deception's urging, he used his fame as an occultist to campaign for eliminating women from the war effort by creating an ectoplasmic form purporting to be the spirit of George Washington, claiming that women were hindering the war effort.
 He also disguised himself as Colonel Darnell of Military Intelligence to frame female staff of military intelligence for espionage.